Lundbeck-Biometrics/tranSMART-admin/installation/installation-17.md

 ### Build the `transmart.war` app:

-For building the transmart.war app we use Java 8.
-Switch JAVA_HOME
+Ensure that you are using Java 8 (switch JAVA_HOME if needed).
-Use correct version of gradle with sdkman
+Use correct version of gradle with sdkman.

 ```
 cd /datastore/transmart-core